leonatku/107-1-C-Programming/README.md

 ```
 [*BMI.cpp](https://github.com/leonatku/1071-C-Programming/blob/master/w03/BMI.cpp)
 ```
+Enter your height:160
+Enter your weight:52
+Your BMI=18.4
+您的體重過輕!

-Enter your height:156
+Enter your height:160
-Enter your weight:45
+Enter your weight:52
-Your BMI=
+Your BMI=20.3

 ```

 W04